Pierre de Coubertin: Criticism

 A number of scholars have criticized Coubertin's legacy.
 David C. Young believes that Coubertin's assertion that ancient Olympic athletes were amateurs was incorrect.
 The issue is the subject of scholarly debate.
 Young and others argue that the athletes of the ancient Games were professional, while opponents led by Pleket argue that the earliest Olympic athletes were in fact amateur, and that the Games only became professionalized after about 480 BC.
 Coubertin agreed with this latter view, and saw this professionalization as undercutting the morality of the competition.

 Further, Young asserts that the effort to limit international competition to amateur athletes, which Coubertin was a part of, was in fact part of efforts to give the upper classes greater control over athletic competition, removing such control from the working classes.
 Coubertin may have played a role in such a movement, but his defenders argue that he did so unconscious of any class repercussions.

-However, it is clear that his romanticized vision of the ancient Olympic Games was fundamentally different from that described in the historical record.
-For example, Coubertin's idea that participation is more important than winning ("L'important c'est de participer") is at odds with the ideals of the Greeks.
+However, it is clear that Coubertin's romanticized vision of the ancient Olympic Games was fundamentally different from that described in the historical record.
+For example, his idea that participation is more important than winning ("L'important c'est de participer") is at odds with the ideals of the Greeks.

 Coubertin's assertion that the games were the impetus for peace was also an exaggeration; the peace which he spoke of only existed to allow athletes to travel safely to Olympia, and neither prevented the outbreak of wars nor ended ongoing ones.

 Scholars have critiqued the idea that athletic competition might lead to greater understanding between cultures and, therefore, to peace.
 Christopher Hill claims that modern participants in the Olympic movement may defend this particular belief, "in a spirit similar to that in which the Church of England remains attached to the Thirty-Nine Articles of Religion, which a Priest in that Church must sign."
 In other words, that they may not wholly believe it but hold to it for historical reasons.

 Questions have also been raised about the veracity of Coubertin's account of his role in the planning of the 1896 Athens Games.
 Reportedly, Coubertin played little role in planning, despite entreaties by Vikelas.
 Young suggests that the story about Coubertin's having sketched the velodrome were untrue, and that he had in fact given an interview in which he suggested he did not want Germans to participate.
 Coubertin later denied this.

-Coubertin also spoke against women's sports and the Women's World Games: "Impractical, uninteresting, unaesthetic, and we are not afraid to add: incorrect, such would be in our opinion this female half-Olympiad".
+Coubertin also spoke against women's sports and the Women's World Games: "Impractical, uninteresting, unaesthetic, and we are not afraid to add: incorrect, such would be in our opinion this female half-Olympiad."